 An international fraudsters group called WASET announces a lot of conferences about more or less every topic you can imagine, plus a few more.
 Among these are also conferences on hydrogen safety or similar topics.

 Please take note that the WASET “conferences” are “scavenger conferences”, or in simple terms: a fraud.
 There is only one International Conference on Hydrogen Safety® (ICHS®), which is held every other year by HySafe.
-The next conference will be held in September in Hamburg.
+The next conference will be held in 2019 at Adelaide, South Australia.

 The 9th annual General Assembly of the HySafe members was held in at the Institute for Energy and Transport of the Joint Research Centre of the European Commission near Petten (North Holland, The Netherlands) on September 28.